Bob Hazell

 Robert Joseph Hazell (born 14 June 1959) is a former professional footballer who made 266 league appearances in a 12-year career in the English Football League between 1977 and 1989.
 Born in Jamaica, he represented England at under-21 level.
-His nephew is the former Oldham Athletic defender Reuben Hazell, and his son Rohan is a non-League player.
+His nephew is the former Oldham Athletic defender Reuben Hazell, and his son Rohan was a non-League player.

 A big physical defender, he began his career at Wolverhampton Wanderers, featuring in the FA Youth Cup final in 1976.
 He moved on to Queens Park Rangers in 1979.
-He helped QPR to the Second Division title in 1982–83, and also played in the 1982 FA Cup Final.
-He moved on to Leicester City in 1983, and had a brief spell back on loan at Wolves in 1985, before he signed with Reading.
-He joined Port Vale in December 1986, and was a regular for the "Valiants" until a back injury forced his retirement in June 1989.
+He helped QPR to the Second Division title in 1982–83 and also played in the 1982 FA Cup final.
+He moved on to Leicester City in 1983 and had a brief spell back on loan at Wolves in 1985 before he signed with Reading.
+He joined Port Vale in December 1986 and was a regular for the "Valiants" until a back injury forced his retirement in June 1989.

 Club career

 Wolverhampton Wanderers

 Hazell was born in Kingston, Jamaica.
-He began his career at Wolverhampton Wanderers, and featured in the 1976 FA Youth Cup final, which ended in a 5–0 aggregate defeat to West Bromwich Albion.
-He turned professional at Molineux under Sammy Chung, and played 20 First Division games for Wolves in the 1977–78 season; despite only making his debut in December and being sent off in a 2–1 defeat to Arsenal in the FA Cup, he made such an impact in a central defensive partnership with John McAlle that he picked up the club's second ever Player of the Year award.
-He played 13 games in the first half of the 1978–79 campaign before transferring to Queens Park Rangers for a £240,000 fee, who had just been relegated into the Second Division.
+He began his career at Wolverhampton Wanderers and featured in the 1976 FA Youth Cup final, which ended in a 5–0 aggregate defeat to West Bromwich Albion.
+He turned professional at Molineux under Sammy Chung and played 20 First Division games for Wolves in the 1977–78 season; despite only making his debut in December and being sent off in a 2–1 defeat to Arsenal in the FA Cup, he made such an impact in a central defensive partnership with John McAlle that he picked up the club's second ever Player of the Year award.
+Hazell scored his first career goal in a 1–0 home win over Manchester City.
+He played 13 games in the first half of the 1978–79 campaign.
+He played in a benefit match for West Bromwich Albion player Len Cantello, which saw a white team play against a black team.

 Queens Park Rangers

-In 1979, he played in a benefit match for West Bromwich Albion player Len Cantello, that saw a team of white players play against a team of black players.
+In September 1979, Hazell was transferred to Queens Park Rangers for a £240,000 fee, who had just been relegated into the Second Division.
 Rangers finished fifth in 1979–80 under the stewardship of Tommy Docherty, two places and four points behind promoted Birmingham City.
 Following this disappointment, Terry Venables was put in charge at Loftus Road.
 The "Hoops" then dropped to eighth position in 1980–81, before rising to fifth again in 1981–82, just two points behind promoted Norwich City.
-Hazell played for QPR in the 1982 FA Cup Final against Tottenham Hotspur at Wembley, and provided the assist for Terry Fenwick to make the original tie a 1–1 draw.
-However a Glenn Hoddle penalty was enough to hand "Spurs" a 1–0 victory in the replay.
-Perhaps his most impressive performance though came in the semi-final against West Bromwich Albion, where he marked Cyrille Regis out of the game.
+Hazell played for QPR in the 1982 FA Cup final against Tottenham Hotspur at Wembley and provided the assist for Terry Fenwick to make the original tie a 1–1 draw.
+However, a Glenn Hoddle penalty was enough to hand "Spurs" a 1–0 victory in the replay.
+Perhaps his most impressive performance came in the semi-final against West Bromwich Albion, where he marked Cyrille Regis out of the game.
 Promotion was finally achieved in 1982–83, as Rangers won the Second Division title by a ten-point margin.